Filk/Real-Time-Composition/README.md

-# RTC class
+# RTMAP class
-This repository contains patches and all the materials I use to teach about Real Time Composition.
+This repository contains patches and all the materials I use to teach about Real Time Music and Audio Practices.

 Lesson 1.
 What is Algorithmic Composition?